-But perhaps even more important than the entrancing beauty of vent- free appliances is their practicality.
+But perhaps even more important than the entrancing beauty of vent- free gas logs is their practicality.
 Today's home buyers want heating security.
 They want safe, clean, efficient heat that is always there when they need it.

-For many homeowners, vent-free gas products are the right answer: they're economical to install, and they're safe to operate.
+For many homeowners, vent-free gas logs are the right answer: they're economical to install, and they're safe to operate.
 You can count on it, if any of my clients have a safety problem, they'll call me right away.
-But I've never had a safety problem with vent-free gas products.
+But I've never had a safety problem with vent-free gas logs.

-Home remodeler Peter Haselton, who has installed vent-free gas products in many single-family homes, multifamily buildings and condo apartments throughout New England
+Home remodeler Peter Haselton, who has installed vent-free gas logs in many single-family homes, multifamily buildings and condo apartments throughout New England

-Although millions of American homeowners commonly use vent-free gas appliances, there is still some confusion in the marketplace about these products.
+Although millions of American homeowners commonly use vent-free gas logs, there is still some confusion in the marketplace about these products.
 Even worse, much of this confusion is based on the dissemination of inaccuracies and misconceptions about vent-free products.
 Some hard facts are in order.
-On these pages we address several assertions that have been made about ventfree gas appliances.
+On these pages we address several assertions that have been made about vent free gas logs.

 Assertion: Some people have complained of health problems.